5l1v3r1/KaliScripts/README.md

 `backup <file>`

 Backup a file by copying it to the same location it is in but with a _backup suffix, and then removing write and execute permissions from the backup.

+## cidr-to-list.sh

+`cidr-to-list.sh 192.168.0.1/24` or `cidr-to-list.sh inputcidr.txt`

+Converts a cidr range to a list of IPs.